 Feather Impressions – Get out those colored feathers again along with some playdough to make feather impressions.
 Smoosh some playdough into a pancake and press the feathers into it.
 What do you see?
 Here is our all-time favorite playdough recipe.

 Water Fine Motor Play – Using turkey basters or water pipettes, add some water to a bin and invite your preschooler to squeeze it up and transfer it to another bowl.
 Squeeze in colored water too!

 Hole Punching Paper – Draw a quick nest shape on a piece of paper.
 Using a handheld hole punch, grab paper in a variety of colors and invite your preschooler to punch holes…lots of holes!
 After the hand is tired, collect those small punched holes and create circle art in your nest!
 Time to get creative!

 Here is an excellent YouTube video about birds in Australia that steal trash of one color to attract their mates.

-Social-Emotional Activities for a Birds, Feathers, and Nests Preschool Theme
+Social-Emotional Activities for a Preschool Birds and Nests Theme

-Penguin Emotion Sort – This is a fun, hands-on way to teach emotions and the faces that correlate with our feelings.
+Penguin Emotion Sort – This is a fun, hands-on bird activity for preschoolers that will teach emotions and the faces that correlate with our feelings.
 Simply print, cut, and swap the faces on the penguin.

 “This penguin is feeling excited!
 What makes you feel excited?”
 Repeat with other emotions, remembering to ask your preschooler to share what makes them personally feel those emotions.
 Are they happy or uncomfortable emotions?
 Which emotions do they like to feel the best?